Reanimator (producer)

 Ryan Bowersock, better known by his stage name Reanimator, is an alternative hip hop producer from Wisconsin operating out of Chicago, Illinois.

 Career

-Reanimator released the solo debut album, Music to Slit Wrists By, in 2004.
+Reanimator released his solo debut album Music to Slit Wrists By, in 2004.
 He released The Ugly Truth, a collaborative album with the rapper Prolyphic, on Strange Famous Records in 2008.
-He has also produced tracks for the rapper Sage Francis.
+He has also produced tracks for rapper Sage Francis.